 - You are able to attend a free trial session to gauge the quality of instruction.

-We recommend Manhattan LSAT.
-In addition to meeting the above requirements, Manhattan LSAT employs teachers of the highest caliber and pays them one of the most competitive wages in the industry.
-Scoring in the 99th percentile is not sufficient to teach for Manhattan LSAT, but it is necessary.
-Potential candidates must successfully navigate a challenging hiring process, and must undergo intensive training prior to teaching their first Manhattan LSAT class.
-Manhattan LSAT offers classes both online and in-person, including full-length and Logic Games intensive review courses.
-Use the coupon code CAMBRIDGELSAT2013 to receive 10% off any of their courses!
+We recommend Manhattan Prep.
+In addition to meeting the above requirements, Manhattan Prep employs teachers of the highest caliber and pays them one of the most competitive wages in the industry.
+Scoring in the 99th percentile is not sufficient to teach for Manhattan Prep, but it is necessary.
+Potential candidates must successfully navigate a challenging hiring process, and must undergo intensive training prior to teaching their first Manhattan Prep class.
+Manhattan Prep offers classes both online and in-person, including full-length and Logic Games intensive review courses.
+Use the coupon code CAMBRIDGELSAT100 to receive $100 off any of their courses!